 - School visit.
 Come have a tour with an administrator to learn about the Renaissance community, the classrooms, outdoor space and more.
 Here we will discuss some aspects that your family is looking for in a school and your child’s readiness to begin a program.
-This tour is for parents only, please.
 Call the office today to schedule a tour: 919-439-0130.

 - Consider the commitment.